Central Halmahera Regency: Administration

-Notes: (a) the reported figures for mid 2022 and for mid 2023 and mid 2024 are plainly incompatible, but those given here are simply the figures printed in the published reports by the Indonesian Statistics Board (Badan Pusat Statistik).
+Notes: (a) the reported figures for mid 2022 and those for subsequent mid years are plainly incompatible, but those given here are simply the figures printed in the published reports by the Regency-level office of the Indonesian Statistics Board (Badan Pusat Statistik).

 (b) includes 24 small offshore islands. (c) includes 2 offshore islands (Pulau Mintu and Pulau Tete).

 (d) the 2010 population for East Weda District is included with the figure for North Weda District, from which it was cut out.

 (e) the 2010 population for East Patani District is included with the figure for North Patani District, from which it was cut out.

 (f) includes 4 offshore islands (Pulau Jiu, Pulau Liwo, Pulau Mailiyet and Pulau Sayafi).

 (g) includes 3 offshore islands (Pulau Moor, Pulau Weilon and Pulau Witimdi).

 (h) comprises 9 islands (Pulau Fau, Pulau Gebe, Pulau Kiyas, Pulau Piyai, Pulau Sain, Pulau Tapau Kali, Pulau Tapau Piai, Pulau Uta and Pulau Yoi) lying southeast of the Patani Peninsula and about 50 km west of the Northern Raja Ampat Islands.